 By Brendan Williams

-Fall is here and if you’re a high school senior you might be thinking about which colleges to attend next year and making a college list.
-This is an important part of the college process as it determines where you might apply, which financial aid forms you need to fill out, and ultimately where you may be able to attend next fall.
+Fall is here and if you’re a high school senior you might be thinking about which colleges to attend next year.
+Making a college list is an important part of the college process as it determines where you might apply, which financial aid forms you need to fill out, and ultimately where you may be able to attend next fall.

 Get to know your EFC